jezzsantos/saastack/README_DERIVATIVE.md

 ### External Adapter Testing

-> You only need to perform this step once, prior to running any of the `Integration.External` tests against 3rd party adapters (e.g., Flagsmith, Twillio, etc)
+> You only need to perform this step once, prior to running any of the `Integration.External` tests against 3rd party adapters (e.g., Flagsmith, Twillio, etc.)

 In the `Infrastructure.Shared.IntegrationTests` project, create a new file called `appsettings.Testing.local.json` and fill out the empty placeholders you see in `appsettings.TestingOnly.json` with values from service accounts that you have created for testing those 3rd party services.